 Jon Butterfield: I’ve been a serial founder and entrepreneur for most of my adult life.
 I sold my first company back in 2002 and my last one in 2019.
 Within that period, there have been lots of ups and downs, and I learned a lot.
 I’ve started companies in the UK, the US, the Netherlands, and Slovenia, where I live now.

 While I was a founder, I had a love-hate relationship with investors.
 It’s always tricky to work with them, especially when it’s your first time.
-So after my last company, I started looking for ways to make this better for founders, which led me to join Speedinvest.
+After my last company, I started looking for ways to make this better for founders, which led me to join Speedinvest.

 Will you ever return to being a founder?